Natural help for hay fever

 6 min

 In spring and summer, a large number of people suffer from hay fever, an allergic reaction to pollen.
 In Switzerland, around 20 per cent of the population are affected by a pollen allergy.
-While many resort to conventional medication, more and more sufferers are looking for natural and complementary treatment options to alleviate their symptoms.
-In today's blog post, we take a look at complementary medical treatment options for hay fever and talk to Dr Teelke Beck, Head Physician at the Centre for Integrative, Complementary Medicine and TCM (ZIMT), about complementary treatment approaches that can provide relief.
+While many resort to conventional medication, more and more sufferers are looking for natural and complementary therapies to alleviate their symptoms.
+We asked our head physician, Dr Teelke Beck, which complementary treatment approaches can bring relief.

 Dr Teelke Beck, what complementary medical approaches do you recommend for the treatment of hay fever?

-Acupuncture is a popular method.
 How does acupuncture work for hay fever and what can patients expect from this treatment?

 Which herbal remedies are particularly effective against hay fever and is there scientific evidence for their effectiveness?
 Are there certain herbs or dietary supplements that are particularly effective?